axibase/axibase-charts/syntax/value_functions.md

 ## Statistical Functions

-The default `interval` is calculated based on the widget timespan.
+The default `interval` is calculated based on the [widget timespan](https://apps.axibase.com/chartlab/a7583b72/4/.

 | Function | Arguments | Description |
 |----------|-----------|-------------|